 Pierson Heldring Pierson

 Besides a banker, Jan Lodewijk Pierson was also an author and the founder of the Allard Pierson archaeological museum in Amsterdam, named after his father.
 The building at Rokin 55, close to the museum, was home to Pierson, Heldring & Pierson from 1989 and, later, the MeesPierson and Fortis offices.
 Pierson & Co.
-(Boissevain & Co. before 1917) provided loans to the US railways.
+(Boissevain & Co. before 1917) was a dealer in bonds and shares of US railwaycompanies.
 As a sign of appreciation, a station on the Canadian Pacific Railway was named after Pierson.Read about the history (PDF 5 MB)

 R. Mees & Zoonen